 Tenor Sean Panikkar was a stately Tamino.
 He sported a bell-like, clear voice that was big but not dense and blended well with Pamina's.
 His acting was somewhat stilted, made more obvious by the spoken English dialogue, although his fingering of the flute part was another example of the production's meticulous staging.

 Baritone Craig Verm played an appropriately dopey Papageno.
 He had facility and ease with his body and voice, effectively delivering physical comedy throughout.
 Despite the humor, he buckled down for serious singing that, if not the most exciting in the production, was strong.

 As the Queen of the Night, soprano Audrey Luna had killer high notes and a gorgeous trill, particularly in her first aria, but her diction was not clear.
-She was also sharp on a couple of occasions in the famous staccato high notes of her second aria.
+She was also sharp in the famous staccato high notes of her second aria.

 Her counterpoint, Sarastro, was played by bass Oren Gradus, who gave a menschlike, regal performance of the forgiveness aria.
 His lowest notes, however, were consistently softer in volume, and he did not blend well in his trio with Pamina and Tamino.

 In a production that featured a slew of current and former resident artists, the young singers held their own.
 As Papagena, soprano Meredith Lustig was an equally funny counterpart to Papageno.

 Tenor Daniel Curran was a suitably creepy Monostatos and sang with a pleasant, although smallish, voice.
 The three ladies, performed by Jasmine Muhammad, Samantha Korbey and Nicole Rodin, garnered well-deserved laughs as they clashed over the handsome, unconscious Tamino.